miho030/Fox2AV-CLI/README.md

 >- upport malware detection for windows system files!
 >- dministrator permission requesting function is updated!
 2. Logging_Level is updated!
 (Info, Warning, critical, error)

+## 1-2.
+FoxVc Ver 1.2.82 >> It will be uploaded on 2010-10-23
+1. More Reliably Updated Administrator Rights Request Function

 ## 2. FoxVc Ver 1.2.9 >> [Successefully updated on 2017-09-24 PM.4:53]